Fires in your home or building

 If there is a fire in your home or building, follow the guidance on what you should do for the type of home and building you live in.
 Never try to put out the fire yourself or use a lift.

-Flats connected to our Concierge Service
+If your flat is connected to our Concierge Service

 Fires in your building

-• sheltered housing and extra care schemes
+• Sheltered housing and extra care schemes

 Evacuating your home and building

-• get out of your home
+• leave your home straight away

-• close all doors
+• close all doors behind you

-• use the nearest exit to get to a safe place
+• use the nearest exit to get to a safe place outside

 If the fire is in a communal area that you are in: